AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 ## Procedure

-To export data from a topic in the Message Queue for Apache Kafka instance to a function in Function Compute by using a Function Compute sink connector, perform the following steps:
+To export data from a topic in your Message Queue for Apache Kafka instance to a function in Function Compute by using a Function Compute sink connector, perform the following steps:

 1. Enable Function Compute sink connectors to access Function Compute across regions.

-    **Note:** If you do not want Function Compute sink connectors to access Function Compute across regions, you can skip this step.
+    **Note:** If you do not want Function Compute sink connectors to access Function Compute across regions, skip this step.

     [Enable Internet access for Function Compute sink connectors](#section_y3y_7cd_gpk).

 2. Enable Function Compute sink connectors to access Function Compute across Alibaba Cloud accounts.

-    **Note:** If you do not want Function Compute sink connectors to access Function Compute across Alibaba Cloud accounts, you can skip this step.
+    **Note:** If you do not want Function Compute sink connectors to access Function Compute across Alibaba Cloud accounts, skip this step.

     -   [Create a custom policy](#section_3wj_qkk_gwt).
     -   [Create a RAM role](#section_24p_yc7_s0d).